MooersLab/pymolsnips/README.md

 [*UltiSnips*](https://github.com/SirVer/ultisnips) is a more recent plugin manager that depends on Python3.
 *Vim* has to be installed with the option of using Python3 enabled to be able to use *UltiSnips*.
-The *UltiSnips* plugin is the snippet handling engine providing a large number of advanced snippet features.
+The *UltiSnips* plugin is the snippet handling engine.
+It provides a large number of advanced snippet features.
 However, it does not come with libraries of snippets.
 The snippets must be installed separately.
 The *honza/vim-snippets* plugin contains snippets for many languages.